 After configuring the settings to start each test scenario, we ran the network for nearly a week.
 During this period of \sim 160 hours, we performed several load tests to evaluate the Light and Heavy scenarios described in Section IV.B.
-These load tests obtained the necessary values for the MTBF and MTTR calculations discussed in Section II, obtaining results of 3.9586 and 0.0414, respectively.
+These load tests obtained the necessary values for the MTBF and MTTR calculations discussed in Section II, obtaining results of 7,2283 and 0,0761, respectively.

-Based on these results we calculated the Availability (A), where we obtain the value of 0.98964.
-The number of users accessing the network during the execution of the Light scenario was increased gradually, starting from 50 initial concurrent sessions until reaching the number of 500 users, as shown in Figure 4, which depicts the Light scenario results.
+Based on these results we calculated the Availability (A), where we obtain the value of 0.98958.
+The number of users accessing the network during the execution of the Light scenario was increased gradually, starting from 64 initial concurrent sessions until reaching the number of 512 users, as shown in Figure 4, which depicts the Light scenario results.

 The average load of blocks transmitted in the blockchain during the load test period is represented in Megabytes.
-The average response time (i.e., the average time of end-to-end latency that a client node requests to query a block or insert a new data in the blockchain and obtain the response) is represented in milliseconds.
-Figure 4 shows the number of users accessing simultaneously the network in the Light scenario is increasing, as is the average load of records and the average response rate obtained.
-In this scenario, the load tests start from 50 concurrent sessions accessing the network, with a load of 5MB/sec of throughput, an average latency rate (end-to-end latency) of 52ms and 144 records processed per second, reaching 500 users (concurrent sessions), with 11MB/sec of throughput in the network, one average response rate of 214ms and 325 records/sec.
+The average response time (i.e., the average time a client node requests to query a block or insert a new data in the blockchain and obtain the response) is represented in milliseconds.
+Figure 4 shows the number of users accessing the network in the Light scenario is increasing, as is the average load of records and the average response rate obtained.
+In this scenario, the load tests start from 64 users accessing the network, with a load of 3MB and an average response rate of 92ms, reaching 512 users (sessions), with 26MB of average load in use of the network and one average response rate of 184ms.